-- 1. Reassess unstable patients frequently (recommended every 5 minutes). - 2.
+- 1. Reassess unstable patients at a minimum of every 5 minutes. - 2.
 Reassess stable patients at a minimum of every 15 minutes. - 3.
 Reassess patients being discharged to home or long-term care at the beginning and end of the transport or more frequently, at the clinician's discretion.